Konrad II - Who would have thought

 Finding a more controversial German ruler in the Middle Ages will be difficult.
 His enemies called him a debauched, spoiled brat who would rape and even murder his enemies.
 He himself had been subject to assassination plots ever since he was a mere 7 years old.

 He became king at the age of 6 and saw the central power crumbling under his mother’s ineffective rule.
 Age 12 he is being abducted in a coup d’etat and finds that his mother does not fight for him, even sides with his enemies.
-When he assumes direct rule his magnates still do as they please with the imperial purse.

 A terrible miscalculation leaves Henry IV kneeling in the snow before Pope Gregory VII.
 The ensuing 50 years of war change the face of Europe